Sauteed Sesame Green Beans

 Ingredients

-- 2 tablespoon Olive oil (or sesame oil)
+- 1 tbsp Olive oil or sesame oil

-- Toast - In a large frying pan over medium heat and toast the sesame seeds for two minutes.
-Remove from the pan and set aside.2 tablespoon Sesame seeds
+- Toast – In a large frying pan over medium heat, toast the sesame seeds for two minutes.
+Remove from the pan and set aside.2 tbsp Sesame seeds

-- Saute - To the same pan, add the oil and garlic.
+- Saute – To the same pan, add the oil and garlic.
 Saute over medium heat.
-Add the beans and toss them in the oil.2 tablespoon Olive oil, 2 large Garlic cloves, ½ lb Green beans
+Add the beans and toss them in the oil.1 tbsp Olive oil, 2 large Garlic cloves, 1 lb Green beans

-- Cover - Add about 2 tablespoon of water.
+- Cover – Add about 2 tbsp of water.
 Cover the pan and let cook on medium-low for no more than 3 minutes.
-Pro tip - Any more than three minutes covered will lose the lovely green color of the beans.
-Optionally you can cook the beans uncovered for longer.

-- Season - Add salt and pepper to taste.
-Then add the lemon juice and sesame seeds.½ teaspoon White pepper, ½ teaspoon Kosher salt, 1 tablespoon Lemon juice
+- Season – Add salt and pepper to taste.
+Then add the lemon juice and sesame seeds.1 tsp White pepper, ½ tsp Kosher salt, 1 tbsp Lemon juice

 - Serve – Remove from the heat and out of the pan to stop further cooking.